An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Achilles

 Having a Cold Compress or Ice Pack available at home to use if and when the need arises is helpful.
 Many of you already do so.

-Stage 2: Focus on Increasing Blood Flow To The Injured Tissue - As This is THE Way That Your Body Will Heal For the Long-Term
+Stage 2: Focus on Increasing Blood Flow To The Injured Tissue - Blood Flow is What The Body Uses to Heal Soft Tissue

 Even though the concept is simple, improving blood flow to injured tissues can be difficult.
 When the injury is achilles related, the challenges are even greater.
 Traditional methods require your muscles and tendons to move to promote blood flow (exercise), but that same motion that promotes blood flow can at times lead to making your pain and condition worse.

 - Have you reinjured your achilles by getting back on your feet too quickly?

 - How many times in the past have you aggravated your achilles just trying to perform basic tasks around the home?